yoshihara/grnline/README.md

 ## Usage

-You can use the options of groonga as ones for Grnline.
-For example, you execute groonga with a new database:
+You can use the options of Groonga as ones for Grnline.
+For example, you execute Groonga with a new database:

-    $ grnline -n <groonga-db>
+    $ grnline -n <Groonga-db>

 Then, Grnline has the own options.
 Please see ```grnline -- -h```.
-When you want to know groonga's options, please type ```grnline -h```.
+When you want to know Groonga's options, please type ```grnline -h```.

 ## Author